1j01/snakeshift/README.md

 You may need to press a button to activate the gamepad, before the web page can see it.

-NOTE: Gamepad is not yet supported in the menus or the level editor.
+NOTE: The level editor currently requires a keyboard and mouse.

 ### Keyboard